codeboltai/codeboltai.github.io/docs/user/2_onboarding.md

 ### Step 3: Authentication
 - **If you choose Google or Github**:
-  - You will be redirected to Google's or Github authentication page for authentication.
+  - You will be redirected to Google's or Github authentication page for Verification.
   - If you are a new user, you will be redirected to the username page.
 You need to create and add a username.
 After adding the username, you can proceed further.